lsst-dm/dmtn-091/index.rst

     * Goals
         - 48 hours on 512 cores
         - At least 3 filters
-        - Coadd at least 10 images/filter.
+        - Coadd at least 10 full focal-plane images/filter.
         - Run image-template DIA for 5 epochs of same field.
     * Goals
         - Peformance Report for static sky and DIA.
 Monitor numbers to 5%.